 Below: Wild Mint will form colonies from its rhizomes.

 Notes: Wild Mint is indigenous to the Garden.
 Eloise Butler catalogued it on May 31, 1907.
 She also planted a few more on June 9, 1913, that she obtained from 4748 Chicago Ave. in Minneapolis.
+It was also placed around the new Mallard Pool in 1932.
 Wild Mint extensively covers North America with only the far north of Canada and a few of the southern states of the U.S. not reporting it.
 Likewise, within Minnesota there are only a few widely scattered counties where it has not been found.

 Varieties: There are eight recognized varieties of M. arvensis.
 M. arvensis L. var. canadensis is the variety found in Minnesota.
 This is the only native species of the Mentha genus found in Minnesota, but there are two introduced species present also - M. spicata, Spearmint, and Mentha ×gentilis, Heartmint.
 A third introduced species, M. aquatica x spicata, Peppermint, has been reported but never collected in the wild, but it is the only other Mentha in the Garden's collection.
 The other two species called mints - Downy and Hairy Wood Mint - are in the Blephilia genus.